 Applicants who are not native speakers of English, including those who are transferring from or who have completed degree programs at other U.S. colleges or universities, must prove their English language proficiency by taking a standardized test and reporting the score to the university.
+Some applicants may qualify for a TOEFL waiver.
+Consult an EMBA staff member to discuss eligibility.

 The following tests are accepted:

 All international applicants not currently issued a U.S. visa, must document their ability to meet all educational and personal expenses for the first year of intended study before this university can issue an I-20 or IAP-66.
-It is essential that you read the International Applicant Financial Form carefully.
+It is essential that you read the International Applicant Financial form [PDF] carefully.
 Complete and return the form along with official supporting documentation as outlined in the instructions.
 Supporting financial documentation should be a bank statement or a letter from a bank official stating the funds available (liquid assets) in U.S. dollars and must show the account holder's name.
 No certificate of eligibility will be issued without satisfactory financial documentation.
 Financial documentation is required for visa issuance only- documentation may be submitted after acceptance but I-20 documentation cannot be issued without it.

-All international applicants must upload a copy of their passport biographical page and a copy of their current U.S. Visa (if applicable)
+All international applicants must upload a copy of their passport biographical page and a copy of their current U.S. visa if applicable.